Palestinian Authority Martyrs Fund: Formalization and controversy

-US Sanctions and end of program
+US Sanctions and public end of program

 After Joe Biden's election as U.S. president in 2020, Palestinian officials reportedly expressed willingness to modify the payment system.
 The proposed change would base stipends on prisoners' financial need rather than sentence length, which would bring the PA into compliance with the 2018 Taylor Force Act.
 This Act had suspended U.S. aid to the PA as long as it continued making payments to prisoners, including those convicted of attacks against Israeli civilians, and families of those killed fighting Israelis.

 On 10 February 2025, Abbas signed a degree reportedly ending the Martyrs Fund.
 The new system based stipends to families solely on financial need, a move described as a goodwill gesture toward the new Donald Trump administration.
 This decision faced internal criticism, notably from Qadura Fares, head of the PA's Ministry of Detainees and Ex-Detainees Affairs.
 Fares was subsequently fired by Abbas on 18 February.
 Hamas characterized Fares' dismissal as "submission to Zionist and American dictates."

-Israeli allegations

 In October 2025, Israeli foreign minister Gideon Sa'ar and Palestinian Media Watch watchdog alleged that the PA had not ended financing the Fund, but instead changed the mode of its delivery by channeling payments to recipients through the Palestinian postal system.
 The watchdog concluded from social media conversations that payments were still being received by comparing stated amounts to previously publicly known received amounts.
 Local telegram channels published that "the salaries of the prisoners, the wounded, and the Martyrs have arrived at the post office".

+In February 2026, the US State Department stated that the Palestinian Authority had continued the fund under a different name, providing $200 million to militants and their families in 2025.
+Palestinian Media Watch also reported that the PA are expected to continue the fund with $315 million in 2026.